Automating Computational Design with Generative AI: Introduction

-AI models are currently gaining huge traction in the public and scientific community.
-The recent release of AI-based art generators like DALL$\cdot$E~2, Midjourney and Stable Diffusion and text generators like ChatGPT and GPT-4 are opening up the discussion of how they can help architects and planners in their daily business.
-These tools are already finding widespread adaptation with for example 7\,\% of all Midjourney queries being related to architecture \cite{ec3}.

-The new AI art generators show a remarkable capability in generating images of architectural design sketches and frontal or perspective views that display a higher degree of creativity, even if they are technically just recombining the training material.
-This opens the question if they can be used to more challenging tasks like generating floor plans or sectional drawings which are nowadays often manually drawn on paper or in CAD (Computer Aided Design) tools.
+The recent releases of AI-based art generators like DALL$\cdot$E 2, Midjourney and Stable Diffusion and text generators like ChatGPT and GPT-4 are sparking discussions about how they can help architects and planners in their daily business.
+These tools are already finding widespread adaptation with for example 7\,\% of all Midjourney queries being related to architecture \cite{ploennigs2023ai}.
+Of those prompts 43\,\% are related to floor plans.
+These generative AI tools show a remarkable capability in generating architectural images with a higher degree of creativity and good understanding of architectural styles, as shown in \cite{ploennigs2023generative}.
+This raises the question of whether they can be used for more challenging tasks, like generating floor plans or sectional drawings, which are nowadays often manually drawn on paper or in CAD (Computer Aided Design) tools.

-The process of planning constructions in civil engineering is still a very manual and time-consuming process.
-It possesses enormous potential for boosting productivity by 50\,\% to 60\,\%, which could result in an extra 1.6 trillion USD being added annually to the value of the construction industry \cite{barbosa2017reinventing}.
-AI approaches are considered a core enable of this productivity boost \cite{PAN2021103517,pan2023integrating,debrah2022artificial}.
+The process of planning for construction projects in civil engineering is still very manual and time-consuming, with architects and engineers spending numerous hours creating designs and plans \cite{van2023impact}.
+There is enormous potential for boosting productivity by 50\,\% to 60\,\%, which could result in an extra 1.6 trillion USD being added annually to the value of the construction industry \cite{barbosa2017reinventing}.
+AI approaches are considered a core enabler of this productivity boost \cite{PAN2021103517,pan2023integrating,debrah2022artificial}.

-The recent breakthroughs of the AI art generation tools are based on the introduction of \textit{diffusion models} in deep learning.
-They were first introduced by Sohl-Dickstein et al. in \cite{sohl2015deep} and successively destroy information in an image during the training phase to learn how to recreate it.
-We will explain this process in more detail in Section~\ref{sec:diffusionmodels}.